Pold87/academic-keyword-occurrence/README.md

 ## Usage

-Add the list of keywords you want to search for and run the script.
+Add the list of keywords you want to search for in `input.csv` and run the script.
 If you want to search for combinations of words, add a + between them.

 `python extract_occurrences.py`